It’s tough being Albuquerque, although it often shines at the same time.

 I was glad to see the crime story included this perspective from a lawyer in the justice system: “I think the worry from our office is that the public hears ‘repeat offender’ and assumes that to be someone who engages in serial, violent conduct, when in fact APD is often referring to people who, because of homelessness or drug addiction or some other condition, become trapped in the system,” said Scott Wisniewski, a public defender.

 Short-sighted, it seems to me, was this comment in the state budget story: “The amazing part to me is that, with the enormous increase in funding in 2008-09, we still did not move the needle, when it comes to education,” Sen. William Sharer, R-Farmington.

 I think that view illustrates our hugely flawed tendency to expect overnight improvements when, in a poor and culturally diverse state, decades probably are the more realistic timetable.

 It’s unfair, too, to single out Albuquerque as troublesome.
 Most communities in the state have struggled for centuries with familiar economic problems.
 And if the economic issues in New Mexico don’t get you, maybe cultural ones will.

-Journalists in my beloved, adopted hometown of Santa Fe have recently reported on the affordable housing problems there, as well as historical rifts in the city’s pre-balloon fiesta in September, leading to angry confrontations on the Plaza and bronze statue amputations in Alcalde.
+Journalists in my adopted hometown of Santa Fe have recently reported on the affordable housing problems there, as well as historical rifts in the city’s pre-balloon fiesta in September, leading to angry confrontations on the Plaza and bronze statue amputations in Alcalde.